-Shareholder Services Plan: The Funds have adopted a Shareholder Services Plan (the "Shareholder Services Plan") on behalf of their Class A and I shares that allows each Fund to make payments to financial intermediaries and other service providers for shareholder servicing and maintenance of shareholder accounts that are held in omnibus or networked accounts or a similar arrangement with a financial intermediary.
-These shareholder servicing and maintenance fees may not exceed 0.15% per year of the Fund's average daily net assets for Class A and I shares and may not be used to pay for any services in connection with the distribution and sale of Institutional Shares.
+Shareholder Services Plan: The Funds have adopted a Shareholder Services Plan (the "Shareholder Services Plan") on behalf of their Class I shares that allows each Fund to make payments to financial intermediaries and other service providers for shareholder servicing and maintenance of shareholder accounts that are held in omnibus or networked accounts or a similar arrangement with a financial intermediary.
+These shareholder servicing and maintenance fees may not exceed 0.15% per year of the Fund's average daily net assets for Class I shares and may not be used to pay for any services in connection with the distribution and sale of Institutional Shares.
 Retail Shares are currently not offered.

-ADDITIONAL COMPENSATION TO FINANCIAL INTERMEDIARIES: The distributor, its affiliates, and the Funds' Adviser and Sub-Advisers and their affiliates may each, at its own expense and out of its own assets including their legitimate profits from Fund-related activities (and not as an additional charge to any Fund), provide additional cash payments to financial intermediaries who sell shares of a Fund.
-Financial intermediaries include broker-dealers, financial advisers, financial planners, banks, insurance companies, retirement or 401(k) plan administrators and others.
-These payments may be in addition to the Rule 12b-1 fees and any sales charges that are disclosed elsewhere in this Prospectus.
+Additional Compensation to Financial Intermediaries: The distributor, its affiliates, and the Funds' Adviser and Sub-Advisers and their affiliates may each, at its own expense and out of its own assets including their legitimate profits from Fund-related activities (and not as an additional charge to any Fund), provide additional cash payments to financial intermediaries who sell shares of a Fund.
+Financial intermediaries include broker-dealers, financial advisers, financial planners, banks, insurance companies, retirement or

+401(k) plan administrators and others.
 These payments are generally made to financial intermediaries that provide shareholder or administrative services, or marketing support.
-Certain administrative fees, such as subtransfer agency or sub-administrative fees, may be payable by a Fund.
+Certain administrative fees, such as sub-transfer agency or sub-administrative fees, may be payable by a Fund.
 Marketing support may include access to sales meetings, sales representatives and financial intermediary management representatives, inclusion of a Fund on a sales list, including a preferred or select sales list, or other sales programs.
 These payments also may be made as an expense reimbursement in cases where the financial intermediary provides shareholder services to Fund shareholders.
 The distributor may, from time to time, provide promotional incentives to certain investment firms.
 Such incentives may, at the distributor's discretion, be limited to investment firms who allow their individual selling representatives to participate in such additional compensation.